-Course Length: 2 semesters Credits: 1.0 (Fine Art) Eligible Grade Levels: 9-12
+Course Length: 2 semesters Credits: 1.0 (Fine Art) Eligible Grade Levels: 9-12 students will focus on digital photography and videography.

-This Digital Media and Photography course is designed to introduce students to the basic skills and techniques of digital photography, digital illustration, video editing, and computer image editing.
-In the fall semester, students will focus on digital illustration and computer image editing.
-In the spring semester, students will focus on digital photography and videography.
 Students will gain knowledge of the effects of lighting, composition and basic camera functions.
-In this course students will learn how to use Adobe Photoshop Elements and Adobe Premiere Elements, as well as Serif DrawPlus x8 and several other free programs.
+In this course students will learn how to use Adobe Photoshop Elements and Adobe Premiere Elements, as well as Krita, Serif DrawPlus x8, and several other free programs.
 Students will have the opportunity to learn to use school supplied Canon DSLR cameras and Wacom tablets.
 In addition to studio work, students will examine the artworks of traditional and digital artists past and present.
 This course counts as a foundation art credit.